tjodonnell/smart-store-tommy/README.md

 For debugging reasons, it helps to test and get the SQL correct FIRST before combining it into your Python.
 You can inline the SQL - or keep the .sql file separate in your repo.

 It's important to make sure that the scheme matches the rows exactly in order to ensure that they pull correctly.

+# P5.
+Cross-Platform Reporting with Power BI & Spark

+downloaded ODBC and then added ODBC Data Source Name

+Linked vsc project to PowerBI using ODBC

+Created a new table to fetch total revenue per customer
+      SELECT c.name, SUM(s.amount) AS total_spent
+      FROM sale s
+      JOIN customer c ON s.customer_id = c.customer_id
+      GROUP BY c.name
+      ORDER BY total_spent DESC;

+Used visual panes to show how data can be utilized.